 I thank Lucky Gunner for generously supplying us with ammunition and putting all this together.
 It’s not every day when beautiful women come up, hand you a menu of ammunition that’s available, and bring you whatever you want to the firing line.

-5 Responses to “Lucky Gunner Shoot – Day One”
+6 thoughts on “Lucky Gunner Shoot – Day One”